The Law Reform Team works to ensure that legislative changes and policy developments in New Zealand are more reflective of the wider community.

 The 2018 Team Leaders are Georgia Petry, Abby Shieh and Cameron McCracken.
 They also manage their own Editorial Group that helps with typesetting and proofreading publications.

-Editorial Team: editors will help with style, formatting and referencing on various pieces.
+Editing Team: editors will help with style, formatting and referencing on various pieces.
 Editors get to work on a variety of different written pieces, ensuring all work is up to a high standard.
 Students will also work closely with the magazine team on creating a cohesive publication.

-Magazine: writers will work within a small group and will have the freedom to create their own pieces related to the issue topic.
+The Hive magazine: writers will work within a small group and will have the freedom to create their own pieces related to the issue topic.
 This publication serves to inform the wider community about salient issues of law and how they can have their voice heard.

 Research & Submissions: students work in small groups to produce research papers and submissions which will be sent to Select Committees/Law Commission.
 Groups also make oral submissions in Parliament to MP’s and other government officials.